kevinpollet/maven-github-plugin/Readme.md

 How to use it ?
 ---------------

-### Configure Maven plugin repository
+### Configure plugin repository

 Currently, I don't have an official Maven repository.
 To use this plugin you have to configure my github Maven repository.
-To do that just have a look at [this](https://github.com/kevinpollet/maven-repository).
+To do that, look at my [maven-repository](https://github.com/kevinpollet/maven-repository) project.

-### Add Maven plugin to your build configuration
+### Add it in your build configuration

 To add the _maven-github-plugin_ in your project just add the following lines